lukasmartinelli-alt/reddit-clone-js/README.md

 # Reddit Clone [![Build Status](https://travis-ci.org/lukasmartinelli/reddit-clone-js.svg)](https://travis-ci.org/lukasmartinelli/reddit-clone-js)

-This is a Single Page App built with Backbone on the client side and Node on the server side.
+This is a Single Page App built with AngularJs on the client side and Node on the server side.

 The same Project has been [realized in JSF](https://github.com/lukasmartinelli/reddit-clone).